How to engineer a quantum wavefunction: Conclusion

-The epistemology of analogue quantum simulation in cases like those we have considered can be compared and contrasted with that of analogue experimentation in the context of remote or entirely inaccessible phenomena such as analogue gravity \citep{Dardashti:2015}, wherein justificatory arguments are framed in terms of the universality of phenomena across different material types.
-It remains to be seen, however, how strongly this distinction should be taken.
-On the one hand, as argued by \cite{winsberg:2009,winsberg:2010} in the context of experimentation and classical computer simulation, plausibly if we want to characterize the difference between two methods we should not focus on what objective relationship actually exists between the object of an investigation and its target.
+And indeed, there are prominent examples of analogue experimentation in which we do not have empirical evidence that the modelling framework is adequate for the target system.
+In particular, this is the case in the context of remote or entirely inaccessible phenomena such as analogue gravity \citep{Dardashti:2015}, wherein justificatory arguments are framed in terms of the universality of phenomena across different material types.
+It remains to be seen, however, how strongly the distinction between such cases and cases like those we have considered should be taken.
+On the one hand, as argued by \cite{winsberg:2010} in the context of experimentation and classical computer simulation, if we want to characterize the difference between two methods we should not focus on what objective relationship actually exists between the object of an investigation and its target.
 Rather, what distinguishes different methods is the character of the argument given for the legitimacy of the inference from object to target and the character of the background knowledge that grounds that argument.
 On such a view the distinction between wavefunction engineering and analogue experimentation based on universality would be a robust one as the type of argument to support the inference is distinct.
-However, on the other hand, at an ontological level, the distinction between \emph{intra}-empirical-type uniformity and inter-material-type uniformity does not seem to be grounded in a clean or straightforward distinction.
-What this means for the epistemology of analogue gravity experiments remains to be seen.
+However, on the other hand, at an ontological level, the distinction between \emph{intra}-empirical-type uniformity and inter-material-type uniformity is not grounded in a clean or straightforward distinction.